 Not to mention, all of the amazing attractions located in the state from Niagra Falls to the Statue of Liberty, New York is just one big adventure waiting to happen.
 Before you start packing your bags, you’ve got to make sure moving to New Yorkis the right decision for your budget.

 Location, location, location.
 It’s one of the biggest factors in determining just how much you should expect to pay for your cost of living in the state.
 There are numerous factors that go into your cost of living, but in the case of New York state, location is key.
-An experienced Clever Partner Agent can help you narrow down the best place to live in New York and get you the most bang for your buck.
+An experienced local agent can help you narrow down the best place to live in New York and get you the most bang for your buck.

 Typical Home Prices in New York State in 2019